VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 architectures for different bounded contexts because the different development teams might have different skill sets and skill levels.

-## Maintaining Multiple Bounded Contexts
+## Maintaining multiple bounded contexts

 Although bounded contexts help to manage the complexity of large systems by dividing them up into more manageable pieces, it is unlikely that each bounded context will exist in isolation.
 Bounded contexts will need